How & Why

 How it works

 88bikes carefully chooses endowment sites that are well-managed, thoroughly-vetted by trusted partner NGOs and that demonstrate commitment to 88bikes’ curriculum.
-We have chosen sites with great advice from friends at National Geographic, Free the Slaves, Banff Mountain film festival and Mountainfilm in Telluride, and networks of past partners such as the Global Youth Partnership for Africa and Andean Outreach.
+We have chosen sites with great advice from friends at National Geographic, Banff Mountain film festival and Mountainfilm in Telluride, and networks of past partners such as the Global Youth Partnership for Africa and Andean Outreach.
 Our goal is to select places where 88bikes can have the most powerful impact, and likelihood for success; where the bikes can be reasonably accommodated, safely stored and kept in good repair; and where there is strong leadership in the school or orphanage receptive to the project.

 88bikes believes strongly in the power of one-to-one philanthropy, where every stakeholder is an active participant.
 Each individual donation is $88 dollars, which is the approximate cost of a bike in most developing countries.
 Each sponsor also provides their name (or the name of a friend, if it is a gift), along with a photo of themselves.